godara-sandeep/ScalaClub/README.md

     Write a function that takes two parameters n and k and returns the value of Binomial Coefficient C(n, k).
     For example, your function should return 6 for n = 4 and k = 2, and it should return 10 for n = 5 and k = 2.

+PROBLEM 5 : LONGEST COMMON SUBSEQUENCE

+LCS Problem Statement: Given two sequences, find the length of longest subsequence present in both of them.
+A subsequence is a sequence that appears in the same relative order, but not necessarily contiguous.
+For example, “abc”, “abg”, “bdf”, “aeg”, ‘”acefg”, .. etc are subsequences of “abcdefg”.
+So a string of length n has 2^n different possible subsequences.

+    Examples:
+    LCS for input Sequences “ABCDGH” and “AEDFHR” is “ADH” of length 3.
+    LCS for input Sequences “AGGTAB” and “GXTXAYB” is “GTAB” of length 4.

+    # Note  :  Restricted to solve dynamically.